gssariev/overr-syncerr/README.md

 - **Subtitles**: Send 'sync', 'translate' and manual adjustment requests to Bazarr (using the 1st audio track + GSS).
 - **Auto-reply & resolve issue**: Automatically reply to the reported subtitle issue in Overseerr upon subtitles synchronization and mark it as resolved.
 - **Sync all episodes in season**: Submit all subtitles in a specific language to be synced by selecting 'All Episodes' when submitting the subtitle issue in Overseerr.

+## Addititonal Features
-- **Add User Label**: Create a personalised experience for your users by letting them see the media they want to see using labels (inspired by and works best in combination with [Plex Requester Collection](https://github.com/manybothans/plex-requester-collections)).
+- **Add User Label**: Create a personalised experience for your users by letting them see the media they want to see using labels.
 (Check the [Wiki](https://github.com/gssariev/overr-syncerr/wiki/4.-Adding-User-Label) on how to set it up)
-- **Jellyseerr Support**: this project also works with Jellyseerr
+- **Auto-labellingt**: Option to label requested media with the username of the requester in Plex (inspired by [Plex Requester Collection](https://github.com/manybothans/plex-requester-collections))

 ## Future plans

 - **Wiki**: Updating the Wiki
-- ~~**Subtitle Search**: allow users to send a 'search' requests for a specifc movie/series~~

 ## Known issues (WIP)